miccai-1545/flip-learning/README.md

 - Visualization-result (predicted result)
 `Predict-m:` Visualize the mask after post-process (erode/hole-filling/dilate).
 `Predict-o:` Visualize the predicted mask boundary on the original image.
-`Predict-c:` If *mask.png* exists, compare the boundaries of predicted mask and ground truth on the original image.
+`Predict-c:` If *mask.png* exists, compare the mask boundaries of predicted mask and ground truth on the original image.
-`Predict-f:` Visualize the erased image with the tag 'Normal tissue' instead of 'Nodule'.
+`Predict-f:` Visualize the erased image with the tag 'Normal tissue'.
-`Predict-e:` If *mask.png* exists, draw the erasing curve (each step) including DICE, classification score, and erased area.
+`Predict-e:` If *mask.png* exists, draw the erasing curve including DICE, classification score, and erased area.

 - Visualization-gif
 `Gif-erasing:` Visualize the multi-agent erasing process.